Religious Education Volunteer Opportunities

 Religious Education Teacher

 Teachers lead Sunday Religious Education classes.
-Teachers teach in teams and each team consists of five or more teachers with a rotating schedule as Lead Teacher or Assistant Teacher.
+Teachers teach in teams and each team consists of four or more teachers with a rotating schedule as Lead Teacher or Assistant Teacher.
 Each team is given a ready-made curriculum to teach and the RE Office is always available to answer questions or concerns.
 Teachers set up and clean up their own class rooms.
 Other options are assisting in the Nursery, or volunteering as a Guest Speaker for RE classes.
-Many of our teachers have children that “graduated” from RE.
-Teaching is a great way to get involved at North Shore Unitarian Church, to meet other families, and to make a real difference in our children’s lives.
+Teaching is a great way to get involved at North Shore Unitarian Church, to meet people, families, and to make a real difference in our children’s lives.

 Our Youth Advisers work with our Religious Education staff and our high school teens in providing meaningful youth programming which include reflection as well as social service and our annual youth led service.
-For more information please contact the DRE.
+For more information please contact the Director of Religious Education and or the Religious Education Coordinator.

-Sunday Assistants are essential on Sunday mornings.
+Sunday Assistants are essential on Sunday mornings during our RE school year.
 They serve as our Greeters, provide information to visitors, guide students to their classrooms, serve as Substitute Teachers, and set up the Nut Free Table and Spirit Play Feast.

 Youth Group Student Opportunities